iioinc/iioScript/README.md

 add center blue square 100 end
 ```

 Note that `center` will be the center vector of the current context.
-To set a different vector, use the vector syntax `x:y`
+To set a different position, use the vector syntax `x:y`

 ```
 add 20:20 blue square 100 end